syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 ## Zooming and panning

-You can zoom and pan the Bing maps layer.
-Zooming helps you get a closer look at a particular area on a map for in-depth analysis.
-Panning helps you to move a map around to focus the targeted area.
+Bing maps layer can be zoomed and panned.
+Zooming helps to get a closer look at a particular area on a map for in-depth analysis.
+Panning helps to move a map around to focus the targeted area.

 ```cshtml
 @using Syncfusion.Blazor.Maps